dept/tamtam-frontend-shelf/components/toggle/README.md

 ### Listen to events
-If some other JS component is depending on the active state event of the toggle component, there is an option to exeternally listen to that event:
+If some other JS component is depending on the active state event of the toggle component, there is an option to externally listen to that event:
 ```javascript
 // toggle has been opened
 Events.$on('toggle::opened({id})', doSomethingAfterToggleOpened);